apache/cloudstack-documentation/source/installguide/hypervisor/kvm.rst

 ^^^^^^^^^

-To make sure that the native bridge module will not interfere with openvswitch the bridge module should be added to the blacklist.
-See the modprobe documentation for your distribution on where to find the blacklist.
+To make sure that the native bridge module will not interfere with openvswitch the bridge module should be added to the denylist (likely named 'denylist') see the modprobe documentation for your distribution on where to find the denylist.
 Make sure the module is not loaded either by rebooting or executing rmmod bridge before executing next steps.

 The network configurations below depend on the ifup-ovs and ifdown-ovs scripts which are part of the openvswitch installation.
 They should be